As virus spikes, Europe runs low on ICU beds, hospital staff

 For the average coronavirus patient with serious symptoms, it takes seven to 10 days to go from infection to hospitalization.
 Those admitted often need to stay for weeks, even as more patients arrive.
 The math is inexorable as long as infection rates rise.

-Patients from France and the Netherlands are being evacuated to German intensive care units, but German doctors say they are watching the number of free beds dwindle quickly.
+Patients from France, Belgium and the Netherlands are being evacuated to German intensive care units, but German doctors say they are watching the number of free beds dwindle quickly.

 Dr. Uwe Janssens, who heads Germany’s Interdisciplinary Association for Intensive Care and Emergency Medicine, said some urban areas are reaching precarious levels.